-- (1) For the purposes of this section, "legislation that interferes with the state initiative or referendum process" includes, but is not limited to, any law that: - (a) Repeals the initiative and referendum process; - (b) Increases the percentage of signatures necessary to qualify for the ballot; - (c) Changes the requirements for petitions, including requiring witnesses or affidavits for signing petitions; - (d) Changes the requirements for petition circulators, including wearing identification badges or limiting the right to circulate petitions based on residency, age, or voter status;
+- (1) For the purposes of this section, "change to the ballot measure process" includes, but is not limited to, any change that: - (a) Repeals the ballot measure process; - (b) Increases the percentage of signatures necessary to qualify for the ballot; - (c) Changes the requirements for petitions, including requiring witnesses or affidavits for signing petitions; - (d) Changes the requirements for petition circulators, including wearing identification badges or limiting the right to circulate petitions based on residency, age, or voter status; - (e) Changes the method of payment to petition circulators compensated for their service; - (f) Changes the procedure for validating or invalidating signatures; - (g) Levies new fees or increases current fees for filing a ballot measure or for submitting petitions to the secretary of state;

-- (e) Changes the method of payment to petition circulators compensated for their service; - (f) Changes the procedure for validating or invalidating signatures; - (g) Levies new fees or increases current fees for filing an initiative or referendum or for submitting petitions to the secretary of state; - (h) Requires majority voter approval within certain jurisdictions affected by a measure in order for the initiative or referendum to be valid or effective within such jurisdictions; - (i) Decreases or limits the availability or access to public and private locations to allow petitioning; - (j) Changes to the information presented in the voters' pamphlet regarding initiatives and/or referenda; - (k) Requires a super-majority vote for an initiative or referendum; and - (1) Requires any proportionality for signatures based on geography or any other factor. - (2) This section does not affect any governmental law or regulation required by the Washington state Constitution. - (3) This section applies to the initiative process and the referendum process at the state level. - (4) This section shall be self-executing.
+- (h) Requires majority voter approval within certain jurisdictions affected by a measure in order for the ballot measure to be valid or effective within such jurisdictions; - (i) Decreases or limits the availability or access to public and private locations to allow petitioning; - (j) Changes to the information about ballot measures presented in the voters' pamphlet; - (k) Requires a super-majority vote for a ballot measure; and - (1) Requires any proportionality for signatures based on geography or any other factor. - (2) This section does not affect any governmental law or regulation required by the Washington state Constitution. - (3) This section applies to the initiative process and the referendum process at the state level. - (4) This section shall be self-executing.
 If any part or parts of this section are found to be in conflict with federal law, the United States Constitution, or the Washington state Constitution, the section shall be implemented to the maximum extent that federal law, the United States Constitution, and the Washington state Constitution permit.
 Any provision held invalid shall be severable from the remaining portions of this act.